‘Tweet Analytics’: How to measure the impact of your content

 - Lists: are the number of lists you have been added to within your chosen time period.
 If people have added you to Twitter lists this means they are interested in what you tweet.

 - Clicks are the number of clicks your Bitly links have received.
-To use this function you have to of connected your Bitly account to your SocialBro account and you can do this by selecting “Settings” from the top navigation bar, Services and click on the box next to Bitly pictured below.
+To use this function you have to of connected your Bitly account to your SocialBro account and you can do this by selecting “Settings” from the accounts menu on the top right of your screen, Services and click on the box next to Bitly pictured below.

 Next you have the “My actions” table, which shows you how many Tweets you have sent, how many tweets you have retweeted and favourited and how many mentions you made.